hitarth64/hitarth64.github.io/projects.md

  * word2vec models to articulate most likely to succeed description for the campaign; (multiple contributions)  [Link](https://github.com/yanchenm/dessa-comp)

 ### NLP to analyze podcasts
- * Using NLP to do some janky NLP on one of the podcasts I like a lot.
+ * Using NLTK to do some really fun & cool NLP on one of the podcasts I like a lot.
  * Ongoing hobby project!
 [Link](https://github.com/hitarth64/nltk_podcast)